Updated Post: October 21, 2021; Original Post: November 30, 2017

 If you have been charged with a violation, the law enforcement likely seized your weapon.
 According to the criminal procedure code, this is what happens next.

-- The magistrate will release the weapon to the owner before the 61st day after the initial notification, as long as no prosecution or conviction occurs, provided that the owner makes a written request for the weapon to be returned.
+- The magistrate will release the weapon to the owner before the 61stday after the initial notification, if no prosecution or conviction occurs, provided that the owner makes a written request for the weapon to be returned.

 - The weapon may not be returned to the owner under certain conditions, including if prior weapon offenses exist and if the court determines that possession would pose a threat to one or more individuals.